 ● Never forget to take a rest.

-Rest is always essential when exercising, as it can help your muscles recover and build.
+Rest is essential when exercising, as it can help your muscles recover and build.
 Like your workout, know how much time you plan to rest between and after workouts.
 There is a correlation between work, rest, and growth.
 A good workout challenges muscles and activates muscle growth, but during rest, the muscles grow.

 ● Eat enough protein